 Bullets streaking by and grenades exploding to the cries of angry looters did not dampen Gettysburg alum Maribeth Black’s resolve to continue making a difference through her work with the Catholic Relief Services in the Central African Republic.

-After graduating in 2007 with a degree in French and a concentration in international affairs, Black pursued a career in humanitarian aid, serving in the Central African Republic, Turkey, and Pakistan.
+After graduating in 2007 with a degree in French and a concentration in international relations, Black pursued a career in humanitarian aid, serving in the Central African Republic, Turkey, and Pakistan.
 Despite the daily potential of danger due to political unrest, Black has persevered with her mission to help people in need.

 Her interest in working abroad was sparked during her sophomore year at Gettysburg when she studied abroad in Avignon, France.
 It was her first time leaving the United States, and her first time witnessing the world’s problems first hand.
 While she expected to advance her French and work on her minor, she never considered how living abroad would open her eyes to many issues going on in the world.